 What is a data breach?

-So what is a data breach?
 Simply put, a data breach is when an individual’s name plus a Social Security number, driver’s license number, medical record or financial record (credit/debit cards included) is exposed because of a hacker.
 This exposure can occur either electronically or in paper format.
 Many times, these breaches consist of the exposure of usernames, emails, and passwords, sometimes without involving sensitive personal identifying information.
 However, there is a growing trend of breaches upon companies and organizations which are exposing very sensitive information at an alarming rate.

 Who does a breach affect?